Johns Hopkins University: Notable alumni

-As the United States’ first institution modeled after the European research university, Johns Hopkins has many alumni who have achieved recognition in academia, including biologist Thomas Hunt Morgan, who received the Nobel Prize in Physiology or Medicine for identifying chromosomes as the mechanical basis of heredity; pragmatist philosopher and psychologist John Dewey; Florence Bascom, considered the "first woman geologist in America" and the first woman to receive a doctorate from Hopkins; mathematician John Charles Fields, the namesake of the prestigious Fields Medal mathematics award; historian Frederick Jackson Turner, who developed the influential "frontier thesis"; theoretical physicist and nuclear scientist John A. Wheeler, who is credited with coining the term "black hole"; and Pulitzer Prize-winning Civil War historian James M. McPherson.
+Johns Hopkins was among the earliest institutions in the U.S. to grant doctorates and its graduates have made significant contributions across a wide range of academic disciplines.
+Notable academics and scholars who studied at Johns Hopkins include Thomas Hunt Morgan, who received the Nobel Prize for identifying chromosomes as the mechanical basis of heredity; pragmatist philosopher and psychologist John Dewey; economist Thorstein Veblen, who critiqued modern society in The Theory of the Leisure Class; mathematician John Charles Fields, the namesake of Fields Medal; historian Frederick Jackson Turner, who developed the "frontier thesis"; theoretical physicist John A. Wheeler, who was credited with coining the term "black hole"; and particle physicist and educator Frank Oppenheimer, the younger brother of J. Robert Oppenheimer.

-The School of Medicine, founded in 1893, served as a model for modern medical education and is considered one of the leading centers for medical research and innovation in the United States.
-Its notable graduates include cardiothoracic surgeon Denton Cooley, who performed the first total artificial heart implantation; biotechnologist and inventor Leroy "Lee" Hood; "father of medical genetics" Victor McKusick; pioneering brain surgeon Wilder Penfield; Dorothy Reed Mendenhall, who discovered the Reed-Sternberg cells that characterize Hodgkin lymphoma; and Rochelle Walensky, CDC Director during the COVID-19 pandemic.
+The Johns Hopkins School of Medicine and Bloomberg School of Public Health, founded in 1893 and 1916, respectively, are among the top institutions in their fields.
+Graduates from the School of Medicine include Denton Cooley, who performed the first total artificial heart implantation; "father of medical genetics" Victor McKusick; Dorothy Reed Mendenhall, who discovered the Reed-Sternberg cells that characterize Hodgkin lymphoma; and Rochelle Walensky, Director of the CDC from 2021 to 2023.
 Modernist poet and novelist Gertrude Stein spent four years at the Johns Hopkins School of Medicine, but left before completing her degree.
+In the field of public health, alumni include D. A. Henderson, leader of the successful international effort to eradicate smallpox, and nursing field pioneer Margaret Gene Arnstein.

-Many Hopkins alumni have been elected to the United States Congress.
-Alumni in the 119th Congress (2025-2027) include Representatives Lauren Underwood, Andy Harris, Sara Elfreth, and Kweisi Mfume.
-Four Senators, Daniel Brewster, George L.P.
+Many Hopkins alumni have become involved in politics and government.
+Alumni in the 119th Congress (2025-2027) include Representatives Lauren Underwood (IL-14), Andy Harris (MD-1), Sarah Elfreth (MD-3), and Kweisi Mfume (MD-7).
+Four U.S. Senators, Daniel Brewster, George L.P.
 Radcliffe, and John Marshall Butler of Maryland and Rudy Boschwitz of Minnesota have studied at Hopkins.
+In state and local politics, alumni include two Governors of Maryland, Wes Moore and Albert Ritchie, Maryland Lieutenant Governor and Republican National Committee chair Michael Steele, Baltimore Mayor Sheila Dixon, and president of the Baltimore City Council Zeke Cohen.